huijing/huijing.github.io/_drafts/chinese-web-typography.md

 ### Typographic styles for Chinese text

 I came across this fantastic project called [汉字标准格式](http://hanzi.pro/manual/) which is a CSS typography framework optimised for Hanzi.
 For my demo, I didn't need such an extensive framework but I did use it for reference when it came to writing my own styles.

+My main source of reference was [W3C's Requirements for Chinese Text Layout](https://www.w3.org/TR/clreq/#major_differences_between_horizontal_and_vertical_writing_modes).
 My typographic styles are very basic, covering fonts, line height, margins and spacing, without the use of any resets.
 I left most of the default browser styles in place.

 I also changed the text from Simplified Chinese to Traditional Chinese, this is more of a personal style preference.
 For Traditional Chinese fonts, the punctuation is positioned in the middle of the bounding box, while Simplified Chinese fonts have the punctuation skewed to the left-bottom corner.
 I felt it looked better for the punctuation to be centred for the vertical layout.
 Besides, it's more common to see Traditional Chinese laid out vertically than Simplified Chinese anyway.